SciCrunch/sparc-curation/docs/simple-sckan/readme.md

      * Enter a name for your connection (e.g., SPARC-User)
    * Click on the '**Connect**' button to get connected with our server
 3. Launch Stardog Studio on your browser.
-   * Click on the connection containg the endpoint above and navigate to the server's dashboard
+   * Click on the connection containing the endpoint above and navigate to the server's dashboard
    * Click on the **STARDOG STUDIO** section and launch the Stardog Studio interface
 4. Run **Simple SCKAN** queries using Stardog Studio.
    * Click on the **Workspace** icon from the left (the icon that looks like a tiny piece of paper folded in its corner)